eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/1-deploying-the-application.md

 service/simple-app created
 ```

-What `kubectl` does not do is tell you the specifics of the changes that are being made so you can confirm that is what is what you expected.
+What `kubectl` does not do is tell you the specifics of the changes that are being made so you can confirm that is what you expected.

 Further, `kubectl` does not yet have a robust pruning capability to converge a set of resources ([GitHub issue](https://github.com/kubernetes/kubectl/issues/572)) when configuration is re-applied to an existing set of deployment resources.